top of page

 Career Opportunities:

 Students who major in Religious Studies can pursue any career that requires a diverse background.
-In particular, Religious Studies majors can serve as directors of community service organizations, volunteer service program coordinators, teachers, religious activity directors, ministers, religious education directors, drug addiction counselors, or any employment that looks for students with good moral and religious values
+In particular, Religious Studies majors can serve as directors of community service organizations, volunteer service program coordinators, teachers, religious activity directors, ministers, religious education directors, drug addiction counselors, or any employment that looks for students with good moral and religious values.
+Our Elective Department, Melanin Valley also provides students with an even wider array of opportunities.

 CENTRAL INTERNATIONAL COLLEGE ACADEMIC AFFAIRS